programminghoch10/CameraControl/README.md

-# CameraManager
+# CameraControl
 Next level camera management.

-CameraManager lets you manage access to your cameras depending on which side of the phone they face.
+CameraControl lets you manage access to your cameras depending on which side of the phone they face.

 Why?
 Because I hate it when Snapchat opens up and forces me to see my own depression.
 But completely disabling all the cameras for Snapchat would render the whole app useless.